PetiteIA/schema_mechanism/README.md

 └── README.md       # This file.
 ```

-# Tutorial list
+# Tutorial

-The notebooks to run in any jupyter engine, for example Google Colab.
+To follow this tutorial, please run the following notebooks in any jupyter engine, for example Google Colab:

 * [Agent 1](notebooks/agent1.ipynb): the agent who avoided the ordinary
 * [Agent 2](notebooks/agent2.ipynb): the agent who thrived on good vibes